Convergence Rates in Uniform Ergodicity by Hitting Times and $L^2$-exponential Convergence Rates: Introduction and general results

 The argument in Theorem \ref{main-thm} can be also applied to the discrete-time Markov chains, as shown in the following example.

-\begin{example}\cite[Theorem 1.4]{myh10} Let $(X_n)_{n\geqslant 0}$ be a reversible Markov chain on a discrete state space, with nonnegative definite transition matrix $P$ and stationary distribution $\pi$.
-Let $H=\{0\}$ and $ M_0:=\sup_{i\in E}\mathbb{E}_i \tau_0<\infty$.
+\begin{example}\cite[Theorem 1.4]{myh10} Let $(X_n)_{n\geqslant 0}$ be a reversible Markov chain on a discrete state space $E$, with nonnegative definite transition matrix $P$ and stationary distribution $\pi$.
+Let $H=\{0\}\subset E$ and $ M_0:=\sup_{i\in E}\mathbb{E}_i \tau_0<\infty$.
 According to \cite[Lemmas 3.11-3.12]{ST89}, the spectral gap $\lambda_1\geqslant {1}/{ M_0},$ therefore $\kappa\geqslant {1}/{ M_0}$ by Theorem \ref{main-thm} (R2). \end{example}

 The paper is organized as follows.
 In Section \ref{relation}, we prove our main results, which establish the relation among $\kappa$, $\lambda_1$ and $M_H$ for general Markov processes and obtain a new estimate of lowed bound for $\kappa$.
 In Section \ref{esti by spec} and \ref{esti by hit}, we study two typical situations which made $\kappa=\lambda$ and $\kappa\geqslant1/M_0$ respectively.
-The processes include single death process, birth-death process on tree, diffusion process on manifold, and SDE driven by stable process.
+The processes include Feller process with non-negative jump, single death process, diffusion process on manifold, and SDE driven by symmetric stable process.